Meane

 Meane (sometimes spelled mean) is a vocal music term used by English composers of polyphonic choral music during the English pre-Reformation and Reformation eras.
 At this time choral music written for the Church of England was often voiced in 5 parts, with MAATB (Meane, Alto, Alto, Tenor, Bass) or TrMATB (Treble, Meane, Alto, Tenor, Bass) being frequent voicings utilized by William Byrd, Thomas Tallis and their contemporaries.
-The meane part was typically sung by boys whose voices were not as high as a treble or boy soprano but were not as low as a countertenor.
+The meane part was typically sung by boys whose voices were not as high as a treble or boy soprano but were not as low as a countertenor, i. e.
+Boy alto.
 Occasionally the meane line would be sung by a combination of treble and countertenor voices.